-open to new projects
+based in Chernivtsi, Ukraine — open to projects

-no tutorials, no boilerplate. just source code and a lot of late nights.
+No tutorials, no boilerplate.
+Just source code and a lot of late nights.

 It started with curiosity about how Linux works under the hood.
 That turned into building my own distro from scratch — compiling the kernel, solving dependency hell at 2am.
+Worth it.

 Nothing hit different than booting into an OS you compiled yourself.
 That's the whole thing for me: understanding before using.